University of Alaska, Fairbanks

 - Social Network Analysis of Climate Science and Service Organizations in Alaska: This social network analysis maps the relationships, communication channels, and information exchange between federal, state, tribal, industry and non-profit entities engaged in climate science and services in Alaska to inform ACCAP and Alaska Climate Science Center (AK CSC) research and outreach.

 - Regional Assessments of Health Vulnerability and Environmental Security (RAVENS) Phase I: Water Security in Bristol Bay: This project conducts spatial analysis and testing of an adaptive capacity/assets framework used to evaluate water/wastewater resources and infrastructure among communities of the Bristol Bay region.

 - Contributions to the Integrated Arctic Management Report: ACCAP and the Scenarios Network for Alaska and Arctic Planning (SNAP) provided writing and editorial assistance for this report as well as maps and graphics depicting ecologically and culturally important areas, biota, and processes, natural resources, and key drivers of environmental changes in the Arctic.

 - 3rd National Climate Assessment: Alaska Chapter: ACCAP director Sarah Trainor was a convening author on the Alaska chapter of the 3rd NCA report.
 The National Climate Assessment summarizes the impacts of climate change on the United States, now and in the future.

 Decision Support Tools

-Ocean Acidification Video: A four-minute video on the causes and effects of ocean acidification featuring research from ACCAP in a popular science format.
-Five other videos are also available on ACCAP's YouTube channel.
+- Ocean Acidification Video: A four-minute video on the causes and effects of ocean acidification featuring research from ACCAP in a popular science format.
+Other videos are also available on ACCAP's Vimeo Channel